MarinaNitze/progress-dashboard/strategies/Hold child safety meetings to find the least restrictive interventions.md

 ---
+layout: layouts/strategy.liquid
+templateEngineOverride: md,njk
 title: Hold child safety meetings to find the least restrictive interventions
-order: 4
 tags:
   - strategy
   - prevention
-layout: layouts/strategy.liquid
-templateEngineOverride: md,njk
+order: 4
+resources:
+  - Child safety guidebook
+  - Safety plan template for families
 ---
 Even when there are safety concerns, it isn't always necessary to remove a child or youth from their home.

 Hold child safety meetings that include the family, other supportive people, and skilled staff.
 This can often identify other interventions that keep children safe while keeping the family together.